 The education industry is booming.
 Globally, the number of students enrolled in higher education has more than doubled since the year 2000.
 These students are “digital natives” who desire course content in digital formats.
 More and more students are enrolling in these types of accessible online courses.

-These numbers should be no surprise.
+These numbers should come as no surprise.
 Video allows students to watch content at home and review lectures whenever they want.
-Moreover, video allows people catch up on content when they miss a class.
+Moreover, video allows students to catch up on content after missing class.
 Video allows students to learn remotely, from the other side of town or the other side of the world.

 Basics of live streaming video platforms

-There are many reasons why OTT video is effective and powerful.
-However, we’re going to shift gears now and look at the live streaming video platforms that make all this possible.
+OTT video is effective and powerful.
+However, let’s shift gears now and look at the live streaming video platforms that OTT video use possible.

 A video platform is typically a web/cloud service that allows you to live stream, upload, manage, and share video content worldwide.
-These platforms typically provide a range of tools to allow you to configure videos.
+These platforms typically provide a range of tools for video configuration.